Kong/docs.konghq.com/app/_src/gateway/key-concepts/upstreams.md

 You can configure a [service](/gateway/{{ page.kong_version }}/key-concepts/services/) to point to an upstream instead of a host.
 For example, if you have a service called `example_service` and an upstream called `example_upstream`, you can point `example_service` to `example_upstream` instead of specifying a host.
-The `example_upstream` upstream can then point both `httpbin.org` and `mockbin.org`.
+The `example_upstream` upstream can then point to two different targets: `httpbin.org` and `httpbun.com`.
 In a real environment, the upstream points to the same service running on multiple systems.

 This setup allows you to [load balance](/gateway/{{ page.kong_version }}/how-kong-works/load-balancing) between upstream targets.
 For example, if an application is deployed across two different servers or upstream targets, {{site.base_gateway}} needs to load balance across both servers.
-This is so that if one of the servers (like `httpbin.org` in the previous example) is unavailable, it automatically detects the problem and routes all traffic to the working server (`mockbin.org`).
+This is so that if one of the servers (like `httpbin.org` in the previous example) is unavailable, it automatically detects the problem and routes all traffic to the working server (`httpbun.com`).

 ## Upstream configuration